ItzELECTR0/TWAOS/README.md

 An open-source AAA video game created by a solo developer.

 # Steam Page
-The official Steam page can be found: https://store.steampowered.com/app/2231750/The_Wonderful_Adventures_Of_Sip/
+The official Steam page can be found at: https://store.steampowered.com/app/2231750/The_Wonderful_Adventures_Of_Sip/

 # Flashing Lights Disclaimer